 The tortoise is slow, as the SMA, so you might miss out on getting in on the trend early.

-However, it has a hard shell to protect itself, and similarly, using SMAs would help you avoid getting caught up in fakeouts.
+However, it has a hard shell to protect itself.
+When we distinguish SMA vs EMA, using SMAs would help you avoid getting caught up in fakeouts.

 On the other hand, the hare is quick, as the EMA.
 It helps you catch the beginning of the trend but you run the risk of getting sidetracked by fake outs.